A corporation can either be regarded as private or public. The following factors determine this classification:

 Trends in Public and Private Companies

-In emerging economies, the number of public companies is increasing.
-This is because there are higher growth rates.
-Besides, this trend is attributable to the transition from closed to open market structures.
+The number of public companies is increasing in emerging economies due to higher growth rates.
+This trend is also attributable to the transition from closed to open market structures.
 The opposite is true for developed economies.

 In developed economies, the number of private companies is increasing (an intuitively decreasing public companies) due to the following reasons: